This article has links to products and services we love, which we may make commission from.

 Multiple jugs of sangria are consumed during most Tenerife holidays!

-What’s your preference – sangria with a beach view, at the top of rocks at Cafe Wolfi or in the shade at one of the many beach bars?
+What’s your preference – sangria with a beach view at Ibiza 108, at the top of rocks at Cafe Wolfi or in the shade at one of the many beach bars?

-The Duque area has the most expensive sangrias, so avoid here if on a budget.
+The Duque area has the most expensive sangrias, so avoid them here if you are on a budget.

 Dorado is the cheapest beer in Tenerife, and by cheap, we mean cheap!